A Max-Min Entropy Framework for Reinforcement Learning: Experiments

 \section{Experiments}

 We provide numerical results to show the performance of the proposed MME and DE-MME in pure exploration and various control tasks.
-We provide source code for the proposed method in supplementary material that requires Python Tensorflow.
+We provide source code for the proposed method at \url{http://github.com/seungyulhan/mme/} that requires Python Tensorflow.
 For all plots, the solid line represents the mean over random seeds and the shaded region represents 1 standard deviation from the mean.